-Enrollment Status: Changes in a student's circumstances or goals may necessitate a change in enrollment status.
-A student who initially enrolls in the Adult Studies Program, may find work or life changes necessitate a change in enrollment status to the day program.
-Alternately, day students, age 23 or older, may find it necessary to change enrollment status to the Adult Studies Program.
+Changes in a student's circumstances or goals may necessitate a change in enrollment status.
+A student who initially enrolls in the Evening and Weekend Program, may find work or life changes necessitate a change in enrollment status to the day program.
+Alternately, day students, age 23 or older, may find it necessary to change enrollment status to the Evening and Weekend Program.
 The University does not permit repeated switching between the two programs.
 However, a process exists to accommodate such change when circumstances warrant.
-Students interested in an enrollment status change should contact the Office of Enrollment Services for information.
-Approval for an enrollment status change must be granted by the Vice President for Enrollment (forms available in the Office of Enrollment Services and Office of Support Services for the Adult Studies Program).
+Students interested in an enrollment status change should contact the Coordinator for the Evening and Weekend Program for information.
+Approval for an enrollment status change must be granted by the Vice President for Enrollment (forms available in the Office of Enrollment Services and Office of Support Services for the Evening and Weekend Program).
 Students who are interested in enrollment status change are bound by the foreign language requirement of the initial program of enrollment.
 The only exception to this policy is in the case of a student who has been out of the University for three full semesters (defined as fall and spring semesters only) or more.
-(In such cases of readmission, the student will follow the foreign language requirement of the readmission program [Day or Adult Studies]).
+(In such cases of readmission, the student will follow the foreign language requirement of the readmission program [Day or Evening and Weekend]).